-In this post we are excluding high-tech or big dollar data sources (like thematic mapping).
-We will discuss easy-to-find data points that provide guidance about demographics.
+In this post, we are excluding high-tech or big dollar data sources (like thematic mapping).
+We will discuss easy-to-find data points that guide demographics.
 This discussion relates directly to the acquisition of multifamily property and methods for gaining information about an acquisition candidate.

 Consider this a due diligence starter kit for gathering market intelligence.
 Demographic data can tell us much about an area as we create layers of information related to a specific address- a specific acquisition target.

 The following information sources are all public.
-There is little or nominal costs to obtaining information from these sources.
+There is little or nominal costs of obtaining information from these sources.

 “Big, Easy Patterns”

-Following are data sources that provide a “sense of place”.
+The following are data sources that provide a “sense of place”.
 Of course, for a place you’ve never heard of (or seen) this data alone is not sufficient for making investment decisions.
-However, these information layers will significantly enhance your location specific knowledge- including for places you think you know well.
+However, these information layers will significantly enhance your location-specific knowledge- including for places you think you know well.

 #1.
 Census Data

-The volume of information provided by United States Census Bureau can easily create that dear-in-the-headlights feeling.
-Start with the home page and go to American Community Survey.
+The volume of information provided by the United States Census Bureau can easily create that dear-in-the-headlights feeling.
+Start with the home page and go to the American Community Survey.

 Go to: http://www.census.gov/acs/www/.
 This will provide “snapshot” data on any community without having to dive into the entire website.
 The Survey provides a starting point for obtaining demographic data for a certain place.